Sreejith-10/assignment-lending-buddha/readme.md

 npm start
 ```

-Now the project will be running of http://localhost:5173
+Now the project will be running on http://localhost:5173

 ## ENVIRONMENT VARIABLE SETUP